-I still really like Phil as he’s given me and my blog a lot of time in the past; however, he’s personally responded to the accusations and basically denied everything, which certainly doesn’t make this bitter pill any easier to swallow.
+I still really like Phil as he’s given me and my blog a lot of time in the past.
+That said, he’s personally responded to the accusations and basically denied everything, which certainly doesn’t make this bitter pill any easier to swallow.

-In addition, I guess I feel cheated by the Pipdig scandal in a sense because I’ve spent a lot of money with the company over the last couple of years.
+In addition, I guess I feel cheated by the Pipdig scandal in a sense because I’ve previously spent a lot of money with the company.

 Some bloggers have already tried to get refunds from Pipdig and even PayPal (the payment provider they used in the transaction), but have been refused from both parties.

 Even though I don’t agree with what the Pipdig team has done and the fact that they’ve abused the trust of bloggers everywhere, as a small business myself, I can’t help but feel for them.
-I mean, their business is practically over.
+I mean, their reputation is in tatters.

 Last week I saw on Twitter that Phil, in particular, is receiving a lot of hate and unnecessary threats.